Recommendation Progress Tracker

 The UK Trade and Business Commission’s report, Trading our Way to Prosperity, made 114 recommendations to Government across several key policy areas.

 As the Commission builds on the report’s recommendations, we are monitoring the trade landscape to evaluate how support is growing for our policies.
+The UK-EU Summit on 19 May 2025 was an important step towards undoing the damage done by Brexit.

 Overall progress

 Other organisations and think tanks have been supportive of the recommendations made, with support also coming from several industries and business sectors.
 Since writing the report, there have been some key changes and developments in Government policy, and some core recommendations have come to fruition.
-The UKTBC therefore urges the next UK Government to carefully consider the work that is still to be done and build on the recommendations already adopted through the pathways advised upon in the blueprint.
+The UKTBC therefore urges the current UK Government to carefully consider the work that is still to be done and build on the recommendations already adopted through the pathways advised upon in the blueprint.

 Tracking progress